Colusa Fire hosting Cinderella Project to support local youth

 Avera said the department plans to keep this project going year round, as long as it receives continuous support.

-“Cindy wanted to make sure that all students have the same ability to participate and feel like they are a part of the community we are trying to build,” read the statement.
+“Cindy wanted to make sure that all students have the same ability to participate and feel like they are a part of the community we are trying to build,” the statement said.

 For more information or to donate, visit https://colusafirefightersassociation.com.